 Wills Point is a very small city located in the state of Texas.
 With a population of 3,547 people and three constituent neighborhoods, Wills Point is the 446th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wills Point is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Wills Point isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wills Point are a mix of both white- and blue-collar jobs.
 Overall, Wills Point is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Wills Point who work in sales jobs (16.50%), office and administrative support (11.66%), and management occupations (9.39%).
+There are especially a lot of people living in Wills Point who work in sales jobs (18.14%), management occupations (11.04%), and office and administrative support (8.73%).

-The per capita income in Wills Point in 2010 was $23,677, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $94,708 for a family of four.
+The per capita income in Wills Point in 2010 was $22,567, which is middle income relative to Texas and the nation.
+This equates to an annual income of $90,268 for a family of four.
 However, Wills Point contains both very wealthy and poor people as well.

-Wills Point is a somewhat ethnically-diverse city.
+Wills Point is a very ethnically-diverse city.
 The people who call Wills Point home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wills Point residents report their race to be White, followed by Black or African-American.
+Wills Point also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.32% of the city’s residents.
 Important ancestries of people in Wills Point include German, English, Scottish, and Italian.